So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

 NOTE: There will be laundry services on board your ship; but, they will be pricey.
 Rest assured, the items listed in this Antarctica packing list will be enough for around 10 days of cruising.
 If you’re on a longer expedition, you can do your own laundry in your cabin’s bathroom sink if you don’t have the budget for laundry services (some people bring a mild detergent, while others are fine with the provided shampoo or body wash).

 1 set of thermals ~ top & bottom: When it comes to packing for the cold, as early as now, you should remember that clothing made of merino wool is your best bet given that it is comfortable to wear, keeps you warm, wicks moisture, easy to wash and odor-resistant.
 Therefore, your base layers should be thermals made of merino wool, and for this, I suggest getting Kathmandu’s merino wool thermals.

-2 pieces of light sweaters/jackets: These can be merino wool, fleece or goose down.
-But if you want to lessen the bulk and weight on your luggage, getting a goose down jacket (also called down jacket) is preferable due to its unbeatable warmth-to-weight ratio.
+2 pieces of light sweaters/jackets: These can be merino wool, fleece, or goose down.
+But if you want to lessen the bulk and weight of your luggage, getting a goose down jacket (also called a down jacket) is preferable due to its unbeatable warmth-to-weight ratio.
 A down jacket is just so light and highly compressible too being that you can roll it into the size of your hand!
 For women, check out Kathmandu’s Ultralight Down Jackets (for men / for women).

 Optional ~ 1 waterproof jacket: I say “optional” because most of the time, Antarctica cruise expedition companies provide waterproof jackets for free to their guests — so yes, you can take them home!
 (They usually come in bright colors because it’s helpful for detecting you against the ice or the rocky terrain.)